Lingo (American game show)

 Lingo is an American television game show with multiple international adaptations.
-In it, contestants compete to decode five-letter words given the first letter, similarly to Jotto, with each correctly guessed word earning number draws to attempt filling in a Bingo card.
+Contestants compete to decode five-letter words given the first letter, similarly to Jotto.
+In most versions of the show, successfully guessing a word also allows contestants to draw numbers to fill in a Bingo card.

 Four Lingo series have aired in the United States.
-The first was aired in daily syndication from September 28, 1987, until March 25, 1988, and taped at the BCTV studios in the Vancouver suburb of Burnaby, British Columbia; initially hosted by Michael Reagan, series creator Ralph Andrews took over beginning in February 1988.
+The first was aired in daily syndication from September 28, 1987 to March 25, 1988, and taped at the BCTV studios in the Vancouver suburb of Burnaby, British Columbia; initially hosted by Michael Reagan, series creator Ralph Andrews took over beginning in February 1988.
 On August 5, 2002, Game Show Network (GSN) premiered a revival of Lingo, which was hosted by Chuck Woolery and ran for six seasons through 2007.
 On June 6, 2011, GSN premiered a second revival hosted by comedian Bill Engvall, running for one season.

 On February 11, 2022, CBS announced that it had ordered a primetime revival of Lingo, with RuPaul as host and executive producer, which premiered on January 11, 2023.